Aperiodic points for outer billiards: Introduction

-In his ICM 2022 address \cite{Sch21}, R. Schwartz stated Conjecture 6.5, which reads: ``\emph{outer billiard on the regular $n$-gon has an aperiodic orbit if $n\ne 3, 4, 6$''.} This paper settles the conjecture when $n$ is not divisible by 4.
-Previously, E. Gutkin and N. Simanyi \cite{GS92} posed a more general question: ``\emph{Let $P$ be a quasi-rational but not rational polygon.
-We expect that the dual billiard about $P$ to have nonperiodic orbits.}'' Methods of this paper may also shed some light on this question but this is a plan for the future.
+\emph{I think that this is not known aside from $n = 5$, $8$, $10$, $12$, and perhaps $n = 7$.}'' \end{enumerate} This paper settles the conjecture.
+Previously, E. Gutkin and N. Simanyi \cite{GS92} posed a more general question: ``\emph{Let $\Pi$ be a quasi-rational but not rational polygon.
+We expect that the outer billiard about $\Pi$ to have nonperiodic orbits.}'' Methods of this paper may also shed some light on this question but this is a plan for the future.